elm-in-elm/compiler/README.md

 #### Project management

 - [ ] [@janiczek](https://twitter.com/janiczek/): Share your Firefox bookmarks relevant to `elm-in-elm` (ie. talks about Haskell hierarchical optimizations etc.)
-- [ ] After Elm Europe 2019 videos are out, add a link to the talk to the README
 - [ ] Add tests for stages other than parsing and emit into the matrix above

 #### General